Erotemic/xdoctest/README.rst

         # Covered Code is much easier to debug (we have a MWE)!
         result = config['outer'](map(config['inner'], data))
         return result

+The problem?
+How do you run the code in your doctest?

 XDoctest finds and executes your doctests for you.